nationalarchives/da-tre-dev-documentation/architecture-decision-records/001-Enhanced-message-structure.md

 ## Context

 The current message structure is very TDR-TRE specific.
-We would like a more generic structure for future extensibility
+We would like a more generic structure for future extensibility.

+> Phil, anything else to add here?

 ## Decision